Lambert Medical Centre

 Please remember that self-care for common conditions can help free up our GPs’ time, making it easier to get an appointment when you have a more serious condition.

-Your pharmacist can help too
+Your local pharmacist can help too

 Pharmacists are highly trained health professionals and can give you confidential health advice for a range of common illnesses and complaints.